Bualotus/Credit-Card-Fraud-Detection-Random-Forest-XGBoost-CatBoost/README.md

 Dataset from Kaggle.
 The dataset used in this study is the [Credit Card Transactions Fraud Detection Dataset](https://www.kaggle.com/datasets/kartik2112/fraud-detection) from Kaggle.

 [![Kaggle](https://img.shields.io/badge/Dataset-Kaggle-blue?style=flat&logo=kaggle)](https://www.kaggle.com/datasets/kartik2112/fraud-detection)
+Note: Due to file size limits, the raw dataset is not included in this repository.
+Please download it directly from the Kaggle link provided above.

 ---
 Machine Learning Model Building Pipeline including: